kratos-ai/Kratos/documentation/docs/dependencies.md

 ## Setting up a Conda environment

-Included in the repository files are `enviroment.yml` files.
-To setup a Conda environment using one of these files, use the following command line sequence:
+Included in the repository files is an `enviroment.yml` file, contained in `/app/backend/`.
+To setup a Conda environment using this file, use the following command line sequence:

-    conda env create -f <environment.yml>
+    conda env create -f environment.yml

 Your Conda environment is now setup.
 Setup will not need to be run again.
 To activate your new Conda environment, use the following command:

-    conda activate <environment>
+    conda activate BackendEnv

 Your Conda environment is now installed and activated.
+This environment contains the dependencies for all models in the repository and the UI.

 To deactivate the environment, use the following command:

     conda deactivate